Monthly Archives: January 2017

 “Resident Evil: The Final Chapter”

-Directed by Paul W. S. Anderson and based on Capcom’s hugely popular video game series comes the last movie from a popular video game film franchise.
-The movie picks up immediately after the events in Resident Evil: Retribution.
-Alice, played by Milla Jovovich, is the only survivor of what they meant to be humanity’s final stand against the undead.
+Directed by Paul W. S. Anderson and based on Capcom’s hugely popular video game series, comes the latest movie from a popular video game film franchise.

-The trailer is cheesy, but game fans will enjoy the show.
+Game fans will enjoy the show.

 Directed by Woody Harrelson, this unprecedented live feature film event, Lost in London LIVE, he wrote and will also co-star with Owen Wilson and Willie Nelson, giving audiences the unique opportunity to watch a film shot in real-time.